pvanlaake/CFtime/README.md

 - `360_day`: This is a “model time” calendar in which every year has 360 days divided over 12 months of 30 days each.
 Year 0 exists, as well as years prior to that.
+- `none`: Perpetual “calendar” for experiments that are simulated on a given instant during the year.
+All the elements in this calendar thus represent the same instant in time.

 Use of custom calendars is currently not supported.